 The 5 Best One-Liners from The Fighting Preacher

 Below I share 5 of the best quotes from the movie.
-I won’t provide any framing or commentary with the quotes, but I hope that they will make you intrigued and wanting to watch the movie!
+I won’t provide any framing or commentary with the quotes, but I hope that they will make you intrigued to watch the movie!

 - “Come watch my dad beat up people.”